hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 The development of the [Microsoft Kinect](https://en.wikipedia.org/wiki/Kinect) software provides a key lesson.
 The story I heard began with a Microsoft VP, who, around 2006, envisioned an interactive gaming system that didn't require controllers.
 His team used the PrimeSense sensor, which allowed real-time depth measurements.
 But they couldn't figure out how to reliably estimate human body pose.
 So they started looking around online for papers on pose estimation.
 They noticed that some of the best papers on this topic listed the affiliation "Microsoft Research."

 And so, external publications was how some Microsoft engineers discovered that the world's top experts on their problem worked _at the same company as them_.
-Making this a connection was integral to the Kinect's success.
+Making this connection was integral to the Kinect's success.

 Relational databases have a similar story.
 The original [relational database paper](https://dl.acm.org/doi/10.1145/362384.362685) was published in 1970 by a researcher from IBM Research, but nobody at IBM paid attention to it.
 Larry Ellison read the paper and [founded Oracle around it](https://en.wikipedia.org/wiki/Oracle_Corporation#History).
 IBM then realized they could compete, and built their own relational database system called [Db2](https://en.wikipedia.org/wiki/IBM_Db2) that ended up being very profitable.
 This only happened because of the publication of that paper.